marianmeres/searchable/README.md

 # @marianmeres/searchable

-Configurable fast text search index with support of:
+Configurable fast text search index featuring:
-- exact words match,
+- (extremely fast) exact words search,
-- words prefix match,
+- (pretty fast) words prefix search (word begins with),
-- words fuzzy match.
+- (reasonably fast) words fuzzy search (misspelled, or parts of the word match).

 Useful for fast in-memory filtering of ahead-of-time known set of documents (autosuggestions, typeahead or similar).

+With prefix and fuzzy search the results are ordered by their matched words closeness to the query words (using Levenshtein distance and "best naive effort").

 ## Real world example
 See https://searchable.meres.sk/example/